Aston Villa - West Ham: How to watch, team news, stream, odds

 Team news

-Aston Villa will likely be unchanged as new midfielder Morgan Sanson is hoping to make his debut, while Kortney Hause is expected to be out until March with a foot injury.
+Morgan Sanson is hoping to make his Aston Villa debut off the bench, while Kortney Hause is expected to be out until March with a foot injury.

 West Ham have Jesse Lingard available to play, while Arthur Masuaku is their only injury concern.